muffinthepao/workguide-server/README.md

 - Since the video parts are stored on browser cache, and my demos are all less than 30secs each.
 We might face an issue when each video part is a max of 1min.
 Not sure whether chrome will crash
 - currently there are many points of failure for the video booth ask I am using 2 video processing apis with ExpressJs as the server between the Client, ImageKit, and Shotstack.
 I can lose connectivty to each of those any any point.
 And the video creation will be unsuccessful
 ___
-##Points to improve
+##Points to improve / Things left to do
 - Created wireframes for project3 but not for this project.
 Felt myself wasting time refining the design as i was coding along.
-Sometimes I got confuses on what I wanted or what I was doing.
+Sometimes I got confuses on what I wanted or what I was doing
+- Filter questions by category
+- Ask Question currently doesn't validate categories.
+Can submit without categories
+- Bookmark a Question
+- Like an Answer
--
+- Share and Answer
+- Maybe a global login/register modal that can be invoke as and when throughout the app